 Our Marine Biology division is internationally known for its research and teaching, combining cutting-edge theory with a strong focus on applied, real-world issues such as marine conservation and climate change.

 Students are involved in our research activity from the very start, undertaking group and individual projects.
-Field work is another major feature of our courses - as are practical sessions held in our state-of-the-art labs.
+Field work and practical sessions are another major feature of our courses.

-Our work with other institutes, government agencies and industry around the world gives us a high profile.
+We work with other institutes, industry and government agencies around the world, including the National Oceanography Centre situated on the University campus.
 Our graduates are highly sought after and our alumni include the current Director of the British Antarctic Survey.